egsdg/egsdg.github.io/_posts/2017-12-08-Cost Saving.markdown

 title:  " Cost Saving "
 date:   2017-12-08 23:33:55 +0000
 categories: Cost Saving
-image: "img/c.jpg"
+image: "img/Cost.jpeg"
-avatar: "img/authors/mm.jpg"
+avatar: "img/authors/alaa.jpg"
 ---

-##
-# توفير التكاليف

-# Cost Saving
+**Cost Saving**
 ### ـ Smart E-mail reply:

-###

-### ـ تلعب هذه التكنولوجيا دوراً مهماً في توفير التكاليف حيث أنها عبارة عن رد أوتوماتيكي على الاستفسارات المتوقعة للعملاء، وبالتالي فهي توفر الوقت والجهد بالنسبة لقطاع خدمة العملاء، كما أنها مهمة للشركات بالنسبة لقطاع الموارد البشرية في تعيين عدد قليل من موظفي خدمة العملاء وهنا توفير التكاليف يتشكًّل في توفير رواتب عدد من الموظفين.

-### This technology plays an important role in saving costs as it is automatic replay on the expected inquiries of customers for such so it reduces time and effort for customer service department and it is important for companies &quot;HR &quot; sector in recruitment of few customer servi
+### This technology plays an important role in saving
+costs as it is automatic
+replay on the expected inquiries of customers for such so it reduces time and effort for customer service department and it is important for companies &quot;HR &quot; sector in recruitment of few customer servi

 ### ce employees, therefore the employees&#39; salaries are decreased.

-###

-###

-###

 ### ـ Cloud computing: